jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-client-settings-manager-mapped-drive-control-detail-view-2.png
    :alt: Mapped Drive Control settings (part 2) covering drive letter assignment, cache size limits, purge schedules, offline mode, encryption of local cache, sync of folder metadata and other advanced options

+**Mapped Drive Control** contains a long list of switches to customise how the native drive behaves on client machines:

+* **Hide download tracker** – Hides the download status window for a cleaner user experience.
+* **Disable folder move confirmation** – Removes prompts when users move folders within the mapped drive.
+* **Allow file preview** – Lets users preview files directly from the cloud drive.
+* **Hide storage quota** – Conceals quota information to simplify the interface.
+* **Disable renaming root folders** – Prevents users from renaming top‑level directories.
+* **Allow creating shortcuts** – Permits users to create shortcuts within the mapped drive.
+* **Auto launch on login** – Automatically mounts the drive when the user logs in.
+* **Suppress change notifications** – Hides notifications when files are added or modified.
+* **Allow in‑place ZIP/EXE execution** – Enables opening archives and executables directly from the cloud drive.
+* **Use Windows credentials** – Uses the Windows login credentials to authenticate to the drive for single sign‑on.
+* **Maximum ZIP and thumbnail sizes** – Specifies the largest archive and image sizes for which previews are generated.
+* **Drive letter** – Sets the letter assigned to the mapped drive.
+* **Cache size limit** – Limits the amount of local disk space used for cached files.
+* **Minimum free disk space** – Ensures that a certain amount of free space is left on the user's machine.
+* **Purge logging DB after N days** – Automatically cleans the local database after a number of days.
+* **Mount drive globally** – Makes the drive available to all users on the machine rather than per‑user.
+* **Offline mode shows cached files only** – When offline, only displays files already cached locally.
+* **Disable check out** – Prevents users from checking out files for editing.
+* **Use default browser** – Forces links to open in the system default browser rather than the internal browser.
+* **Encrypt local cache** – Encrypts cached files on disk for security.
+* **Always sync folder metadata** – Ensures that folder names and structures are kept up to date even when content is not downloaded.
+* **Disable AutoCAD optimisation** – Turns off special handling for AutoCAD files if not needed.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Outlook Plugin``

 .. image:: _static/cluster-policy-clicked-client-settings-manager-outlook-plugin-detail-view.png
    :alt: Outlook Plugin configuration showing a file size threshold for converting attachments to links, a default folder for storing attachments and a link expiration setting

+**Outlook Plugin** settings determine how email attachments are off‑loaded to the cloud:

+* **File size threshold (KB)** – Above this size, attachments are converted to links to save email bandwidth and storage.
+* **Default attachments folder** – Sets where attachments are stored in the cloud when off‑loaded from Outlook.
+* **Link expiration (days)** – Determines how long the generated attachment links remain valid before expiring.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Schedule Sync``

 .. image:: _static/cluster-policy-clicked-client-settings-manager-schedule-sync-detail-view.png
    :alt: Schedule Sync settings with a toggle to enable scheduled sync and fields to define start and end hours for paused sync windows

+**Schedule Sync** lets administrators control when synchronisation occurs:

+* **Enable scheduled sync** – Allows administrators to limit syncing to certain hours of the day.
+* **Pause sync start hour** – Start time for the daily sync pause, during which no synchronisation occurs.
+* **Pause sync end hour** – End time when synchronisation resumes.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``Sync Throttle``

 .. image:: _static/cluster-policy-clicked-client-settings-manager-sync-throttle-detail-view.png
    :alt: Sync Throttle settings allowing you to enable throttled uploads/downloads and specify the bandwidth limits and hours when throttling applies

+**Sync Throttle** is used to moderate network usage outside normal hours:

+* **Enable sync throttling** – Turns on throttled bandwidth for uploads and downloads.
+* **Upload/download throttled speed (KB/s)** – Limits speeds during throttle times to conserve bandwidth.
+* **Full‑speed start hour** – Time at which full‑speed sync begins.
+* **Full‑speed stop hour** – Time at which full‑speed sync ends and throttling resumes.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Client Settings Manager`` > ``macOS Client Settings``

 .. image:: _static/cluster-policy-clicked-client-settings-mac-client-settings-detail-view.png
    :alt: macOS Client settings page with options to control behaviour specific to Mac clients

+**macOS Client Settings** allow you to tailor the user experience on Apple computers:

+* **Hide Mac sync status pop‑up** – Prevents pop‑up notifications about sync status on macOS.
+* **Auto start Mac client** – Launches the Mac client automatically when the user logs in so that files are kept in sync.

 **Retention Policy & Ransomware Protection** – define how long versioned files, deleted files and change logs are kept and enable ransomware detection.
 You can specify retention periods for various log types, hide purge commands, suppress notifications and decide whether unpurged items count against storage quotas.